Here We Are: 5 Stories That Got Us To Now

 Information was harder to disseminate over distances, and what was going on in other parts of the country or the world just wasn’t your top concern – information was local because life was local.

-But we shouldn’t be surprised that the world feels historically broken in recent years.
+We shouldn’t be surprised that the world feels historically broken in recent years.
 It’s not – we just see more of the bad stuff than ever before.

 5. The Federal Reserve learned how to keep the financial system from falling apart.
 That’s both kept a lot of the economy humming and ruined a lot of assumptions people had about how the economy works.